romon2020/python-resources-2019/README.md

 Updated 11/19/20 A curated list of Python 3 resources, books, websites, tutorials, code challenges.
 If you have any suggestions for additions to the list please open an issue.

+Python_resources I used for this week
+1. www.stackoverflow.com
+2. Pycharm Tutorial
+3. Coursera

 ### Books

 * [_Learn Python 3 the Hard Way_](https://learnpythonthehardway.org/) A good starting place if you are